dayzongithub/dayznotes/README.md

 ### Gun tips
 - Guns are loud and will attract a lot of attention from both zombies and humans.
 - Even if you manage to find a silencer they sometimes seem bugged causing them not to work.

+### Car tips
+Getting all the parts to fix up a car takes a lot of effort.
+Teaming up with trustees is highly advised.
+- You can use the trunk of the car as a large storage.
+- You need a tire iron to put the wheels on the car.
+- Know what type of car you are fixing, each car has specific doors, trunks and wheels.
+- You need at least two jerrycans: one for fuel, one for water for the car radiator.
+- The refill interaction spots are pretty tiny pay close attention when hodling the appropriately filled jerrycan.
+- You can drive a car without it's doors.